 - We are respectful of the symbols of the direction that we’re going in.

 This makes sense and it’s something that we can incorporate into our daily lives.
 It has relevance in our life, doesn’t it?
 We are respectful of certain things and we remain steadfast in regard to the most important thing in our life.
-We watch out for negative influences that can turn us away, that could divert us from our direct in life, and we also try to find conducive conditions that will help us go in this important direction.
+We watch out for negative influences that can turn us away, that could divert us from our direction in life, and we also try to find conducive conditions that will help us go in this important direction.
 Showing respect to Buddha paintings, Dharma books and monastics is an external sign.
 But internally, we also need to have respect for what we’re doing with our lives.
 This is vital because we might be in circumstances in which we can’t make our Dharma practice visible to others.
 Perhaps, we are in the army, or prison, or even in a hospital ward with other people.
 We can’t always light incense, put up Buddha statues, and things like that.

 For example, imagine staying for the weekend in a one-room dacha with your parents.
 It’s not so appropriate, obviously, to do prostrations right there in front of your parents.
 They might think that’s pretty weird and start to ask all sorts of uncomfortable questions.
 We don’t have to do that.
 It’s very important to be flexible according to the conditions in which we’re in, but to keep our direction and our priorities quite clear.
 What truly matters is our attitude of respect for ourselves and for what we’re doing.